 I let the girls sprinkle cinnamon all over their parchment paper and rolling pin.
 They have their own rolling pins and I’m not even allowed to use them.

 They used our heart cookie cutter to cut the shapes and used a glass straw to make the opening for the twine.
-String would be pretty as well but I didn’t have any.
+A string would be pretty as well but I didn’t have any.
 I put a sheet of parchment paper on the cookie pan I planned to bake them on.

-After they finished rolling, cutting and poking holes in the hearts, we baked them at 200 degrees for an hour and a half.
+After they finished rolling, cutting, and poking holes in the hearts, we baked them at 200 degrees for an hour and a half.
 I kept them in the oven overnight to make sure they were really dried out well.
-After the hearts were good and dry, we applied twine to each one which we’ll use to add a hook to, to secure it to the tree.
+After the hearts were good and dry, we applied twine to each one which we’ll use to add a hook too, to secure it to the tree.
 One of the girls applied more cinnamon to her rolling pin and parchment paper (Abby, she tends to go overboard) and it changed the color of hers a tad bit.
 I think the different shades make them that much more beautiful.

 There you have it.
 Do you have any tips for us that you use to make your own DIY cinnamon & applesauce heart Christmas ornaments?